Blnix/AutoSprint/README.md

-AutoSprint

-Automated Sprint Planning and Management
-Overview

-AutoSprint is a tool designed to automate sprint planning and management, streamlining the process and saving you time.
-It provides a user-friendly interface for defining sprint goals, assigning tasks, and tracking progress.
-AutoSprint also integrates with popular project management tools, making it easy to manage your sprints seamlessly.
-Features
+#AutoSprint

+AutoSprint is a tool designed to automate sprint in different kind of games, by simulating a keypress.

     Automated Sprint Planning: AutoSprint generates a sprint plan based on your team's capacity and the complexity of your tasks, ensuring efficient utilization of resources.